simulogics/airlinesim-docs/content/docs/advanced/finances/ticket-prices/index.en.md

 ## How much will passengers pay?

 Actually, the answer is fairly simple: If you're the only airline in the area, passengers will pay through the nose to board your planes.
 They may hate you for it, but they will pay.
-However, you're rarely the only available airline, so here are a few rules of thumb to guide through the process of choosing ticket prices.
+However, you're rarely the only available airline, so here are a few rules of thumb to guide you through the process of choosing ticket prices.

 ![Pricing Menu (Commercial Tab)](pricing_01.png "Pricing Menu")